-I am a sucker for light blue chunky yarn.
+I love a good bulky yarn.
 This one is Red Heart Grande yarn from Joanns.
 I think I've knit 10 scarves like this one.
 Oh well, what's one more.
 This one got me through the first week of school.
 Now I need more yarn.
 Back to school is tough this year.
 I wasn't ready.
 I keep feeling like this is some sort of test run and they'll be back home and I won't have to worry about, well, I don't even know.
 Whatever it is that has my chest all tight.
 I wish so badly that they went back after Labor Day like we did in the olden days.
 Seems less abrupt.

 I just noticed, even tiny knit bear got a chunky blue scarf at some point